Clinging to a Counterfeit Cross

 Peter writes,

 We find that these false teachings that distort the doctrines of Christ, whether it be legalism, license, etc., have one common thread which ties them all together; the result of continued bondage to sin and the ability and necessity to "rule over it" either perverted or denied.
 Recognizing this is vitally important to aid us in discerning error.
-Scripture continually warns us against such deception:
+Scripture continually warns us against such deception.
+Paul says,

 So then, when it comes to error concerning the gospel, we cannot simply "agree to disagree" in the name of love, fellowship, and peace, in fear of being divisive, narrow-minded, intolerant, or unpopular.
 Such sentiment reveals such shallowness of thought that those with the mind of Christ (1 Cor.
-2:16) should find repugnant.
+2:16) should find it repugnant.
 We ought not ever fall prey to such superficial thinking.
 Moreover, it is literally in opposition to true biblical love, fellowship, and peace.
 Love, according to 1 Corinthians 13:6, "rejoices with the truth" and therefore naturally bemoans and opposes error.
-Scripture states that truth is light and error is darkness and Paul says, "what fellowship has light with darkness"?
+Scripture states that truth is light and error is darkness and "what fellowship has light with darkness"?
 (2 Cor.
 6:14).
-If the truth of the gospel is "the way of peace," Romans 3:17, then it follows that any error concerning the gospel is antagonistic to peace.
+The gospel is "the way of peace," Romans 3:17, therefore error concerning the gospel is antagonistic to peace.
 We read in Romans 13:10 that "Love does no harm to a neighbor" and surely no greater harm can come to our neighbor than that which would be destructive to the eternal well-being of their soul.
 Therefore, if we are truly concerned with pursuing biblical love, fellowship, and peace, we must be passionately opposed to error, particularly in connection with the gospel of Christ.
 We are to have the heart of Paul, when he says in reference to his fellow Jews who were walking in error, "I have great sorrow and unceasing anguish in my heart" (Rom.
 9:2).

 God warns against the false teachers that say, "'Peace, peace!'
 When there is no peace" (Jer.
 6:14) and "Woe to you, when all people speak well of you, for so their fathers did to the false prophets" (Luke 6:26).
 Christ made it plain that the true gospel would be a cause of division.
 He says in Luke 12:51-53,